Saturday, April 7, 2012

 1979: Orleans had one of the hottest new songs on the radio as "Love Takes Time" moved from 69 to 35.

-1979: The new Top 100 singles chart came out on this day; the top five: #1 "I Will Survive" by Gloria Gaynor, #2 "What A Fool Believes" by the Doobie Brothers, which was on its way to #1, #3 "Tragedy" by the Bee Gees, a former #1, the debut release from Dire Straits "Sultans of Swing" was #4, and #5 "Shake Your Groove Thing" by Peaches & Herb.
+1979: The new Top 100 Singles chart came out on this day; the top five: #1 "I Will Survive" by Gloria Gaynor, #2 "What A Fool Believes" by the Doobie Brothers, which was on its way to #1, #3 "Tragedy" by the Bee Gees, a former #1, the debut release from Dire Straits "Sultans Of Swing" was #4, and #5 "Shake Your Groove Thing" by Peaches & Herb.

 1979: "Crazy Love" by Poco topped the Adult Contemporary chart, where it would spend seven weeks at #1.